-BBB co- organizes as part of the YIA funded programme “Seeing other countries”, the one-day conference with title: Young Europeans searching alone.
+BBB co- organized as part of the YIA funded programme “Seeing other countries”, the one-day conference with title: Young Europeans searching alone.
 A conference about young unemployed people, mobility in European Union and Nationalism.
-The event will take place on Wednesday the 12th of Martch at 17:00 in Athens at the Europe Direct center in Athens, Akadimias 50.
+The event took place on Wednesday the 12th of Martch at 17:00 in Athens at the Europe Direct center in Athens, Akadimias 50.
 “Seeing Other Countries” aims to promote the mobility of young people within the European Union, and investigate the connection between youth unemployment, mobility and the advance of far-right populist and nationalist movements across Europe.
 Read more »

 Balkans Beyond Borders opens the call for submissions for the 5th edition of Balkans Beyond Borders Short Film Festival, the festival that travels from city to city in the Balkans and triggers inspiration through its thematic every year.
 After four successive years of BBB film festival, young film makers again have the opportunity to create, share, show their films, meet and collaborate.